Greenplum (via Collector method) - v3.0.0

 1. You are using the KADA SaaS offering and it cannot connect to your sources due to firewall restrictions

-2. You want to push metadata to KADA rather than allow it pull data for Security reasons
+2. You want to push metadata to KADA rather than allow it to pull data for security reasons

 3. You want to inspect the metadata before pushing it to K

-Using a collector requires you to manage
+Using a collector requires you to manage:

 1. Deploying and orchestrating the extract code

-2. Managing a high water mark so the extract only pull the latest metadata
+2. Managing a high water mark so the extract only pulls the latest metadata

-3. Storing and pushing the extracts to your K instance.
+3. Storing and pushing the extracts to your K instance

 Pre-requisites